itoyori/itoyori/docs/src/01_tutorial.md

         - For instance, `ityr::count_iterator` can be used in combination to get an index of each iterator element (i.e., loop counter)
     - Global pointers can also be passed as iterators, but they are not automatically checked out; instead global references (of type `ityr::ori::global_ref`) are passed to user functions
 - The first argument `ityr::execution::sequenced_policy` specifies the sequential execution policy
-    - The `checkout_count` parameter denotes the number of elements that are internally checked out at one time
+    - The parameter for this policy (`checkout_count`) specifies the number of elements that are internally checked out at one time
     - By default, the checkout count is 1 (`ityr::execution::seq`)

 This can be easily translated into a parallel *for* loop: